 Table A-4 shows a general schedule of testing and data analysis and reporting activities.
-Developers need only complete one successful preliminary screening test.
-Two different identical screening test periods are currently being offered.
-The first 7 days of the test will be used to evaluate the sensor's readiness to proceed to the 6-month test based on Table A-3 criteria.
-The week 2-4 testing for each of the two preliminary screens will not be evaluated but will be tabulated and provided to the developer to aide them in evaluating their readiness for the longer duration field test period.
+Developers must successfully complete the one-week and the one-month tests.
+The one-week test will use the 7-day test results to evaluate the sensor's readiness to proceed to the one-month test based on Table A-3 criteria.
+In the one-month test, the sensor data and BCDHE laboratory data for the entire month will be evaluated to determine the sensor's readiness based on Table A-3 criteria for the six-month ISO ETV field verification test.